bpinzone/pro_programming/Problem_Solving_Process.md

 ## Programming Problem Solving Process

 This is a collection of processes, ideas, and useful information to go through for each stage of solving programming problems.
-It's a mix of my own reflections and experiential insights, as well as advice from others at the end.
+It's a mix of my own reflections and experiential insights, as well as advice from others.
 Some parts are specific to C++.
 (benpinzone.io/psp Redirects here)
 ---